LineChan/CRI_SummerSchool/README.md

 ## What is the Labs Summer School ?

-The CRI Summer School is a 7 week challenge-based programme, hosted by the CRI GameLab and MakerLab.
+The CRI Summer School is a **7 week challenge-based program**, hosted by the CRI GameLab and MakerLab.
-In it, 50 international students, from a variety of fields, will join forces to learn through masterclasses, workshops, hackathons, and by developing projects tackling the UN’s Sustainable Development Goals – specifically Health & Environment.
+In it, 50 international students, from a variety of fields, join forces to learn through masterclasses, workshops, hackathons, and by **developing projects tackling the UN’s Sustainable Development Goals** – specifically Health & Environment.

 *How?*